How To Keep Your Playstation Network Account 100% Secured

 Go ahead and log into your, and head over to your Account Settings.
 Just follow what I do here down below.
 You're going to make sure you input valid information!
 If you put random information into your data, the day will come you call Sony, and forget to tell them your valid information.
-So just make sure you don't add nothing fake in there; there is a point where you will need to fake something, but it boosts your security!
+So just make sure you don't add anything fake in there; there is a point where you will need to fake something, but it boosts your security!

 Identity / Basics

 - This is a MAJOR part of security.
-I would say for you to put your real name, but Social Engineering is pretty big role on this topic.
+I would say for you to put your real name, but Social Engineering is a pretty big role on this topic.
 Make sure you add a nickname that only your FAMILY knows of.
 You can get friendly with random people off of PSN/Social Media and call them "friends", but not everyone stays "real" in the world we live in.
-When ever a Social Engineer calls Sony, they ask them for the name on the account.
+Whenever a Social Engineer calls Sony, they ask them for the name on the account.
 So if your "friend" knows your full name, they can actually get passed that part.
 Even though most SE's don't need your name to actually get an account, it will help increase your security on to your account.
-For an example, lets say your full name is Noe Martinez.
+For an example, let's say your full name is Noe Martinez.
 Make a random Nickname up for yourself.
 I know this interrupts the rule I taught on don't use fake information, but this boosts your security.

 Name Examples: Fresh Kid - Solar System - Lil Wayne - Bob the Builder

 From here, Sony will start to close in on them, and the only way possible left is for them to ask for a Serial Number on the Console they created the account on.
 I've seen some top notch Social Engineers get accounts with NO VALID INFORMATION.
-Trust me, these guys are skilled against Sony Employees, but lets stick to the topic for the moment.
+Trust me, these guys are skilled against Sony Employees, but let's stick to the topic for the moment.

 Continuation Towards Identity

 In addition, where it says "Customer Since" you might want to save that date in a notebook where it can only be found in your room.
-I would say .txt file on your PC, but you never know if a hacker gives you a R.A.T (Remote Access Trojan).
+I would say .txt file on your PC, but you never know if a hacker gives you an R.A.T (Remote Access Trojan).
 This lets the hacker control your PC, and have the potential to open any of your files; which may contain that .txt file!